Eudaemonic/shl.sierra.core/README.md

 # shl.sierra.core
-net core version of CSharp Rest Client

-# SierraCSharpRestClient
-A strongly typed interface for Innovative's Sierra RESTful interface in C# for .Net.
+A strongly typed interface for Innovative's Sierra RESTful interface in C# for .Net Core

 The Sierra REST API provides access to the Sierra library platform database.
 It is intended for the use of Innovative customers and their authorized third-party associates, as well as Innovative’s commercial partners.